 Communities like Dunbar in East Lothian have campaigned effectively for a 20mph limit in most of their town – and the local authority has worked with them to make this happen.

-Our Lower Speed Communities project will work with communities and local authorities to look at:
+Our Lower Speed Communities project worked with communities and local authorities to look at: